allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 ### Adding Queries

-To add a query to a DataView, use the [`DataView.add_query`](../references/hyperdataset/dataview.md#add_query) method and specify Dataset versions, ROI and / or frame queries, and other criteria.
+To add a query to a DataView, use the [`DataView.add_query`](../references/hyperdataset/dataview.md#add_query) method and specify Dataset versions, ROI and/or frame queries, and other criteria.

 The `dataset_name` and `version_name` arguments specify the Dataset Version.
 The `roi_query` and `frame_query` arguments specify the queries.